Finish online

 Sole proprietorship

-Company liability is probably not the first thing you think of when starting a one-man business.
-Yet this is an important issue for every starting entrepreneur.
-Anyone can cause damage to another person, even if you work according to all safety laws and regulations.
-Even if you have a sole proprietorship, you can therefore take out business liability insurance.
-This way you are insured if, for example, you spill coffee on a client's laptop.
-Or if a customer trips over a loose cable in your office and breaks a leg.
+Business liability is probably not the first thing you think of when starting a sole proprietorship.
+Yet this is an important issue for any start-up.
+After all, anyone can cause damage to another person, even if you work according to all safety laws and regulations.
+Therefore, even if you have a sole proprietorship, you can take out business liability insurance.
+This way you are insured if, for example, you throw coffee over a customer's laptop.
+Or if a customer trips over a loose cable at your office and breaks a leg.

 We can be reached via Chat, Whatsapp, phone or email